psxdev/KallistiOS/doc/RELNOTES.md

 forward, at least GCC 4.7.4 is required for building KOS.
 The GCC patches for 4.x improved/cleaned up building with KOS a lot, and I doubt there's many good reasons to keep around support for the old patches with GCC 3.x.

-POSIX threading (pthreads) support has been moved out of the kernel and into its own addon library (libpthread).
-This support has been vastly improved and is much more complete and standard-compliant than it was before.
-It still isn't 100% POSIX-compliant by any means, but it's a lot closer than it was.
-There is no guarantee that this will work with GCC's `--enable-threads=posix`, as that configuration is not tested/supported any longer in dc-chain.

 RELEASE NOTES for 2.0.0